 - Tuition Fees

-Naresuan University in Phitsanulok is a comprehensive public research university known for applied science, teacher education, and health programs.
-NU’s green campus, modern labs, and supportive international office make it an appealing option for students wanting a balanced city–campus lifestyle away from Bangkok’s cost premiums.
+Naresuan University in Phitsanulok is a comprehensive public university known for research, applied science, teacher education, and health-related programs.
+NU’s green campus, modern labs, and international office make it an appealing option for students who want a balanced city-campus lifestyle away from Bangkok’s higher cost of living.

 5. Chulalongkorn University

 The oldest higher education institution in Thailand is Chulalongkorn University.
-This cheap university in Thailand was named after one of Thailand’s kings (this country has a parliamentary constitutional monarchy) and was created after two institutions merged together in 1917.
+This cheap university in Thailand was named after one of Thailand’s kings and was established as a university in 1917.
 It is located in Bangkok and has more than 35,000 students.
-This cheap university in Thailand has 19 faculties, a school of agricultural resources, four colleges, 14 institutes, and a graduate school.
+Chulalongkorn University has 19 faculties, a school of agricultural resources, several colleges, institutes, and a graduate school.

-An interesting aspect is that the King used to be the one who handed over the diplomas at graduations.
-Nowadays, it is done by members of the royal family.
-As the royal school is one of the institutions that merged to create this university, students are required to wear uniforms.
+An interesting aspect is that the King used to be the one who handed over diplomas at graduation ceremonies.
+Nowadays, this is done by members of the royal family.
+Because one of the institutions that merged to create the university was a royal school, students are required to wear uniforms.

 6. Sripatum University